pypa/pip/docs/html/development/getting-started.rst

 pip is a command line application written in Python.
 For developing pip, you should `install Python`_ on your computer.

-For developing pip, you need to install :pypi:`tox`.
-Often, you can run ``python -m pip install tox`` to install and use it.
+For developing pip, you need to install :pypi:`nox`.
+Often, you can run ``python -m pip install nox`` to install and use it.

 Running pip From Source Tree